Kishanjay/masterofcloud-1/ASSIGNMENT_2.md

 scripts exist to make live easier for you, so you won't have to install these dependencies locally.
 The drawback of this approach is that some buffered output will only display when the specific command is finished (For example: when you run the apply script).
 You do not necessarily need to use Docker.
-If you want to set up a local dev environment check out https://shorturl.at/quB26
+If you want to set up a local dev environment check out https://jasoncharnes.com/install-ruby/ _(set it to 2.5.0 instead of 2.4.x)_.

 So the `./rake_init.sh` script creates a Dependency Stack and `./rake_dependencies` fetches the result and stores it locally.
 This is a one-time step per environment so that all the other scripts